 Another example is paint.
 When drying, it releases Volatile Organic Compounds (VOCs) that cause the formation of a ground-level ozone layer that is harmful to human health.

-To reduce these effects and adopt a more sustainable lifestyle, choose low VOC paints or recycled water-based paints, and use eco-friendly detergents devoid of toxins and pollutants.
+Learn how to adopt a sustainable lifestyle by using less toxic products and thus, reduce the harmful effects.
+For instance, you could choose low VOC paints or recycled water-based paints, and use eco-friendly detergents devoid of toxins and pollutants.

 - Grow your own food

 Once ready to harvest, there is no or minimal processing, and also no transportation required hence reducing your carbon footprint.
-Furthermore, plants absorb carbon dioxide and release oxygen, thus act as air cleaners.
+Furthermore, plants absorb carbon dioxide and release oxygen, thus acting as air cleaners.

 If you have a bigger piece of land, consider planting trees too as another way to adopt a sustainable lifestyle.
 If you don’t have land, you can still help by making donations to tree planting charities.